 For me, the extra elbow room in the Premium Economy seats enables me to work more comfortably on my laptop, making the width worth paying for and making Virgin Premium Economy a better choice than BA’s Premium Economy when flying out of Heathrow or Gatwick.
 Equally, BA’s Premium Economy wins over Economy when directly compared as I can type better in Premium!

-8. Economy Vs Premium Economy: Seat Recline
+8. Economy vs. Premium Economy: Seat Recline

-While Virgin’s Premium Economy seat seats have 7-8 inches of recline vs Virgin’s Economy and Economy Delight recline of 4-6 inches, it is much harder to work out the seat recline on British Airways without getting out your tape measure onboard.
+While Virgin’s Premium Economy seat seats have 7-8 inches of recline vs. Virgin’s Economy and Economy Delight recline of 4-6 inches, it is much harder to work out the seat recline on British Airways without getting out your tape measure onboard.

 The Premium Economy seats recline more than the Economy seats, so for seat recline, Premium Economy wins.
-BA’s Premium Economy gives you more room to recline your seat which will make it easier to sleep as your head is less likely to drop to one side because the seat is more horizontal.
-This recline is a huge advantage when compared to the seats in Economy, and the seats on newer planes, on their Airbus A380, Boeing 787/777-300ER and retrofitted Boeing 767/777-200 aircraft offer increased recline, over the older Boeing 767 and 777-200 aircraft.
+BA’s Premium Economy gives you more room to recline your seat, which will make it easier to sleep as your head is less likely to drop to one side because the seat is more horizontal.
+This recline is a huge advantage when compared to the seats in Economy, and the seats on newer planes, on their Airbus A380, Boeing 787/777-300ER, and retrofitted Boeing 767/777-200 aircraft offer increased recline, over the older Boeing 767 and 777-200 aircraft.
 So if recline is a dealbreaker, make sure you don’t book onto the 767 and 777-200.

-9. Economy Vs Premium Economy: Amenities
+9. Economy vs. Premium Economy: Amenities

-10. Economy Vs Premium Economy: Food & Drink
+10. Economy vs. Premium Economy: Food & Drink

 I would say that the British Airways Premium Economy is a good product and worth paying the extra if you can afford it.
 I have flown in Premium Economy and would not hesitate to fly it again.

-In this trip report I review British Airway’s World Traveller Plus, also known as Premium Economy, on their new Boeing 787-900 Dreamliner on my trip from Kuala Lumpur, Malaysia, to London.
+In this trip report, I review British Airway’s World Traveller Plus, also known as Premium Economy, on their new Boeing 787-900 Dreamliner on my trip from Kuala Lumpur, Malaysia, to London.
 This product was newly launched a few months before,… Read More.

 I am often asked is which are the best seats to choose on a flight, or in this case, what are the best Premium Economy or World Traveller Plus seats on the British Airways Boeing 787-9 Dreamliner?
 This is clearly… Read More.

-Disclosure: Most reviews are sponsored by the proprietor or brand being appraised.
+Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
+Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.